Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Fundamental Concepts of Multi-modal Machine Learning

 \subsubsection{Concept Grounding}

-Concept grounding is defined as learning semantic concepts not purely based on semantic input but also on additional modalities (e.g., vision, sound, or even olfactory perception) to mimic how we humans ground concepts through sensorimotor experience and perceptual information.
-In ML, a set of models project semantic and visual concepts to a common space and utilize the cross-modal association to strengthen semantic representations~\cite{Socher2014GroundedSentences, Feng2010VisualRepresentation}.
-An example of bike designs is shown in Figure~\ref{fig:co-learning}-B. With non-parallel multi-modal data, the semantic and visual representations can be learned separately and then concatenated to enrich semantic representations~\cite{Shutova2016BlackFeatures, Socher2014GroundedSentences, Bruni2012DistributionalTechnicolor}.
-For example, Vis-W2V~\cite{Kottur2016VisualWord2VecScenes} adapts the original word2vec~\cite{Mikolov2013DistributedCompositionality} word embeddings by capturing visual notions of semantic relatedness.
-ViCo~\cite{Gupta2019ViCo:Co-occurrences} extends GloVe~\cite{Pennington2014GloVe:Representation} word embeddings to include visual co-occurrence information from Visual Genome~\cite{Krishna2016VisualAnnotations}.
+Concept grounding uses multiple modalities like vision and sound to strengthen semantic understanding, much like humans use sensorimotor experience and perceptual information to ground concepts.
+In ML, various models project visual and semantic concepts into a shared space to enhance semantic representations~\cite{Socher2014GroundedSentences, Feng2010VisualRepresentation}, as shown in the bike design example in Figure~\ref{fig:co-learning}-B. With non-parallel multi-modal data, separate semantic and visual representations can be combined to enrich semantic comprehension~\cite{Shutova2016BlackFeatures, Socher2014GroundedSentences, Bruni2012DistributionalTechnicolor}.
+For instance, Vis-W2V adapts the original word2vec embeddings by capturing visual semantic relatedness~\cite{Kottur2016VisualWord2VecScenes}, while ViCo extends GloVe embeddings to incorporate visual co-occurrence data from Visual Genome~\cite{Gupta2019ViCo:Co-occurrences}.
+Visual concept grounding, an extension of concept grounding, learns visual concepts through semantic and visual inputs.
+It uses natural language supervision, rather than human-generated labels, to improve data efficiency and the applicability of the visual embeddings~\cite{Mori1999Image-to-wordDividing, Quattoni2007LearningCaptions, Joulin2015LearningData, Li2016LearningData}.
+Some models leverage weak supervision, like Instagram hashtags and image captions, to learn image representations, offering high transferability due to the rich information in large multi-modal datasets~\cite{Mahajan2018ExploringPretraining, Desai2020VirTex:Annotations, BulentSariyildiz2020LearningAnnotations}.
+However, concept grounding only improves performance if the extra grounding information is relevant to the task~\cite{BulentSariyildiz2020LearningAnnotations, Kiela2015GroundingPerception}.